Wake Forest University Department of Counseling

 These are the assignments that will be completed and submitted throughout the duration of the course.

-For this assignment, students will Identify three mental health disorders from the Diagnostic and Statistical Manual (DSM) that interest you.
-You can choose your topics from the Selected DSM-5 handout, or directly from the DSM-5.
+For this assignment, students will identify three mental health disorders from the Diagnostic and Statistical Manual (DSM) that interest them.
+They can choose their topics from the Selected DSM-5 handout, or directly from the DSM-5.

-For this assignment, students will choose your favorite of your three possible topics for your literature review then search for a journal article from the Z. Smith Reynolds Library that pertains to your topic.
+For this assignment, students will choose their favorite of three possible topics for their literature review then search for a journal article from the Z. Smith Reynolds Library that pertains to their topic.
 Students will complete the Finding a Journal Article worksheet.

 For this assignment, students will provide a response to a case student of Richard by briefly outlining strategies for collecting data (for example, interviews, observations, standardized or counselor-made tests) and scales (that is, nominal, ordinal, interval, ratio) that would be related to the variables of this study.